mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 attack runs.
 The downside is that the average Aslan combatant has no idea how his weapons work and can be thrown off by even minor damage or a change in circumstances.
-One probably apocryphal tale from the early Border Wars tells of an Aslan ace who destroyed half- a-dozen Solomani fighters in a single engagement without taking a scratch – then flew his fighter into a star because he did not know it would damage his ship.
+One probably apocryphal tale from the early Border Wars tells of an Aslan ace who destroyed half-a-dozen Solomani fighters in a single engagement without taking a scratch – then flew his fighter into a star because he did not know it would damage his ship.